Mining (oil and gas, coal, and metal ore mining in particular) is a sector that receives consistent environmental criticism.

 Land Rehabilitation After Mining

-Mining companies in most countries are required to follow stringent environmental and rehabilitation codes in order to minimize environmental impact and avoid impacting human health.
+Mining companies in some countries are required to follow stringent environmental and land rehabilitation regulations.

 - mine closure planning (which must be done before the start of mining operations)